Ask me about....

-Robert M. East, Ph.D.
+Robert East Jr., Ph.D.

-Associate Professor and Director of the Environmental Studies Program
+Associate Professor; Director of Environmental Studies

-Dr. East is co-Principal Investigator on a grant awarded from the Luce Initiative on Asian Studies and the Environment.
+Dr. East is a co-Principal Investigator on a grant awarded from the Luce Initiative on Asian Studies and the Environment.
 His research includes comparing the environmental impacts of economic development in China and the United States, and the role of agroforestry in mitigating climate change vulnerability within East Africa.
-Dr. East was founding chair of the College Sustainability Committee, and is currently the faculty representative for the Morris K. Udall Scholarship, the faculty advisor for the College Green Club, and the coordinator for the Mazingira (“Environment”) Fund.
+Dr. East was the founding chair of the College Sustainability Committee and is currently the faculty representative for the Morris K. Udall Scholarship, the faculty advisor for the College Green Club, and the coordinator for the Mazingira (“Environment”) Fund.